Gain Greater Control with Our New “Preview Audio” and “Pause” Features

 Sometimes you want to slow things down for dramatic effect, emphasise a phrase, or handle tricky words with precision.
 Our new Pause option—accessible via the “⏱ +0.5” icon—lets you insert a short break anywhere in your script.
 If you need a longer pause, simply add multiple pause icons in your text.
 This manual pause can:

-• Improve Clarity: Break up lengthy sentences so the listener can clearly understand each part.
+• Improve Clarity: Break up long sentences so the listener can clearly understand each part.

 • Enhance Emphasis: Build anticipation before a key statement or punchline.